wenext-limited/pr-agent/docs/docs/recent_updates/index.md

 It also outlines our development roadmap for the upcoming three months.
 Please note that the roadmap is subject to change, and features may be adjusted, added, or reprioritized.

 === "Recent Updates"
-    - **CLI Endpoint**: A new Qodo Merge endpoint will accept lists of before/after code changes, execute Qodo Merge commands, and return the results.
+    - **CLI Endpoint**: A new Qodo Merge endpoint that accepts a lists of before/after code changes, executes Qodo Merge commands, and return the results.
 Currently available for enterprise customers.
 Contact [Qodo](https://www.qodo.ai/contact/) for more information.
-    - **Linear tickets support**: Qodo Merge now supports Linear tickets, enabling users to link PRs to Linear issues and receive feedback on ticket compliance ([Learn more](https://qodo-merge-docs.qodo.ai/core-abilities/fetching_ticket_context/#linear-integration))
+    - **Linear tickets support**: Qodo Merge now supports Linear tickets. ([Learn more](https://qodo-merge-docs.qodo.ai/core-abilities/fetching_ticket_context/#linear-integration))
     - **Smart Update**: Upon PR updates, Qodo Merge will offer tailored code suggestions, addressing both the entire PR and the specific incremental changes since the last feedback  ([Learn more](https://qodo-merge-docs.qodo.ai/core-abilities/incremental_update//))
     - **Qodo Merge Pull Request Benchmark** - evaluating the performance of LLMs in analyzing pull request code ([Learn more](https://qodo-merge-docs.qodo.ai/pr_benchmark/))
-    - **Chat on Suggestions**:  Users can now chat with Qodo Merge code suggestions ([Learn more](https://qodo-merge-docs.qodo.ai/tools/improve/#chat-on-code-suggestions))
+    - **Chat on Suggestions**:  Users can now chat with code suggestions ([Learn more](https://qodo-merge-docs.qodo.ai/tools/improve/#chat-on-code-suggestions))
     - **Scan Repo Discussions Tool**: A new tool that analyzes past code discussions to generate a `best_practices.md` file, distilling key insights and recommendations. ([Learn more](https://qodo-merge-docs.qodo.ai/tools/scan_repo_discussions/))